PyRepair/maniple/training-data/summarize-experiment-v2/pandas/88/github_issue_response_1.md

-# GitHub Bug Issue Title
+GitHub Bug Title:
-BUG/API: pivot_table with multi-index columns causing AttributeError
+TypeError for pivot_table function with multi-index columns only

-## Description
-The output is asymmetrical between rows/columns and single/multi case.
-The error is caused by an AttributeError, resulting in no error for a symmetrical output between rows/columns and single/multi case.

-## Additional Information
-- Output of pd.show_versions(): pandas 0.20.2
+Description:
+When using the pivot_table function with multi-index columns, a TypeError occurs, and it does not work symmetrically between rows/columns and single/multi case.

+Expected Output:
+No error should occur when using the pivot_table function with multi-index columns, and it should work symmetrically between rows/columns and single/multi case.

+Environment:
+- Python: 3.7.3.final.0
+- numpy: 1.18.1
+- matplotlib: 3.1.2
+- scipy: 1.3.0
+- xlrd: 1.2.0